bcgov/shinyssdtools/README.md

 ## Utilization

-The most recent deployed version is available at
+The most recent version is available online at
 <https://bcgov-env.shinyapps.io/ssdtools/>.

-To install from [GitHub](https://github.com/bcgov/shinyssdtools) and run the development version locally use
+To install the development version from [GitHub](https://github.com/bcgov/shinyssdtools) and deploy locally use

 ``` r
 # install.packages("devtools")